matthew-brett/dash-grant/case_for_support.md

-our materials; the number of teachers who interact with the community to raise issues or improve documentation; the number of teachers who contribute new or improved materials; the number of students applying for our summer and semester courses; the performance of students in assessments and final projects.
+our materials; the number of teachers who interact with the community to raise issues or improve documentation; the number of teachers who contribute new or improved materials; the number of students applying for our summer and semester courses; the diversity of our student body; and the performance of students in assessments and final projects.

 Our end ambition is that reproducible data science should become the foundation for data analysis teaching for all researchers, whether practicing or in training.
-We plan to make these materials so compelling that they can form a foundation for first and second undergraduate year training in research methods and statistics.
+We plan to make these materials so compelling that they can form a foundation for all first and second undergraduate year training in research methods and statistics.

 ## Team & Management